13 Things to Do in Brooklyn NYC

-If you travel to New York you can't miss Brooklyn, the coolest alternative area of the city.
-Take note of what you have to do, see (and eat) there!
+If you're travelling to New York, you can't miss Brooklyn, the city's coolest alternative neighbourhood.
+Take note of what to do, see and eat there!

 Isabel Catalán